Darthsae/Darthsae/CODE_STYLE.md

 # Darthsae's Official Unofficial Personal Code Style and Architectural Style Guide

-This is my personal style.
+This is my own personal style for C, C++, C#, Python, and Java.

 ## Naming Conventions